- What Is Program Management?

 Keep you stakeholders informed with one-click reports.
 You can filter the data to show just what they want about status, various and more, then share as a PDF or print out.

-Program Manager vs Project Manager
+Program Manager vs Project Manager: In Depth

 The qualities of a great program manager include being more diplomatic and charismatic than their project manager counterparts in an effort to manage stakeholders, project managers and team members with varying project goals.